 The First National Bank Of Arlington

-The First National Bank Of Arlington in New Jersey printed $791,140 dollars worth of national currency.
-That is a high amount, but condition and serial numbers can make otherwise common currency from this bank quite valuable.
-This national bank opened in 1907 and stopped printing money in 1935, which equals a 29 year printing period.
+The First National Bank Of Arlington in Georgia printed $192,860 dollars worth of national currency.
+That is a small output.
+National bank notes from here should be scarce.
+This national bank opened in 1906 and stopped printing money in 1932, which equals a 27 year printing period.
 That is a fairly normal lifespan for a national bank.
 During its life, The First National Bank Of Arlington issued 6 different types and denominations of national currency.
 We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The First National Bank Of Arlington was located in Hudson County.
-It was assigned charter number 8627.
+For the record, The First National Bank Of Arlington was located in Calhoun County.
+It was assigned charter number 8314.